On the Integral Cohomology Ring of Toric Orbifolds and Singular Toric Varieties: Toric orbifolds and orbifold lens spaces

 \section{Toric orbifolds and orbifold lens spaces}

-In this section we recall the \emph{characteristic pairs} $(Q,\lambda)$ of \cite{DJ} and \cite{PS}, and explain how they are used to construct \emph{\quasitoric orbifolds} $X=X(Q,\lambda)$.
-If $\lambda$ obeys Davis and Januszkiewicz's condition $(*)$ (see \cite[page 423]{DJ}), then $X$ is smooth and even; so one of the main goals of this paper is to establish Theorem \ref{thm_orbifold_torsion_free}, which focuses on singular cases, and states a sufficient condition for the orbifold $X$ to be even.
-In this section, to complete the proof of Theorem \ref{thm_orbifold_torsion_free}, we commandeer two additional types of space, namely the \emph{characteristic subspaces} of $X$, and the \emph{orbifold lens spaces} that arise as quotients of odd dimensional spheres by the actions of certain finite groups associated to $\lambda$.
-These groups are trivial in the smooth case.
+In this section we recall the \emph{characteristic pairs} $(Q,\lambda)$ of \cite{DJ} and \cite{PS}, and explain the way in which they are used to construct \emph{\quasitoric orbifolds} $X=X(Q,\lambda)$.
+If $\lambda$ obeys Davis and Januszkiewicz's condition $(*)$ (see \cite[page 423]{DJ}), then $X$ is smooth and even; so one of the main goals of this paper is to establish Theorem \ref{thm_gcd_theorem}, which focuses on singular cases, and states a sufficient condition for the orbifold $X$ to be even.
+In this section, to complete the proof of Theorem \ref{thm_gcd_theorem}, we commandeer two additional types of spaces, namely the \emph{invariant subspaces} of $X$ which arise as the preimage of faces via the orbit map, and the \emph{orbifold lens spaces} that arise as quotients of odd dimensional spheres by the actions of certain finite groups associated to $\lambda$.